UtrechtUniversity/dataprivacysurvey/README.md

 - The survey's <a href = "https://utrechtuniversity.github.io/dataprivacysurvey/documentation/survey-data-management-plan.pdf"
 target = "_blank">Data Management Plan</a>.
 - The <a href="https://github.com/UtrechtUniversity/dataprivacysurvey/blob/main/documentation/codes-open-text-responses-meetings.csv" target="_blank">codes used </a> to score open text responses and meeting notes.
-- A codebook is currently in the making.
+- A <a href = "https://github.com/UtrechtUniversity/dataprivacysurvey/blob/main/documentation/survey-codebook.csv" target = "_blank">codebook</a> of the online survey in .csv format.

 **Code** can be found in the <a href="https://github.com/UtrechtUniversity/dataprivacysurvey/tree/main/src" target = "_blank">
 src folder</a> of this repository: